fboes/aerofly-wettergeraet/docs/aerofly-config.md

 Cloud height
 ------------

-Setting the cloud height to `1` yields a cloud height of 40.000 feet AGL.
+Setting the cloud height to `1` yields a cloud height of 10.000 feet AGL as of Aerofly FS 4.

 ---